gaps-closure/hal/README.md

 sudo apt install -y libzmq3-dev sudo apt install -y libconfig-dev
 ```
-See the [CLOSURE Dev Server Setup](https://github.com/gaps-closure/build/blob/master/environment_setup.md) for full listing of CLOSURE external dependencies (some of which may be required for HAL on a clean system).
+See the [CLOSURE Dev Server Setup](https://github.com/gaps-closure/build/blob/master/environment_setup.md) for full listing of CLOSURE external dependencies (some of which may be required for HAL on a newly installed system).

 Run make in order to compile HAL, together with its libraries [API](api/) and [codecs](appgen/)) and test programs:
 ```